Chart Color Schemes

 Population

-Based on analysis of ABS population updates for Beaconsfield, and new addresses validated by AreaSearch since the 2021 Census, the suburb's estimated population is around 8,421 as of Nov 2025.
-This reflects an increase of 1,154 people (15.9%) since the 2021 Census, which reported a population of 7,267 people.
-The change was inferred from the resident population of 8,279 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 104 validated new addresses since the Census date.
-This level of population equates to a density ratio of 779 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Beaconsfield's growth rate exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 61.0% of overall population gains during recent periods.
+The population of the Beaconsfield (Vic.) statistical area (Lv2) is estimated to be around 8,796 as of November 2025.
+This reflects an increase of 1,529 people since the 2021 Census, which reported a population of 7,267 people in the area.
+The change is inferred from the resident population of 8,345 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 104 validated new addresses since the Census date.
+This level of population equates to a density ratio of 813 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The Beaconsfield (Vic.)
+(SA2) experienced a growth rate of 21.0% since the 2021 census, exceeding the national average of 9.7%.
+Population growth for the area was primarily driven by interstate migration contributing approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Exceptional growth is predicted over the period 2025-2041, with the suburb expected to expand by 7,730 persons based on aggregated SA2-level projections, reflecting an increase of 96.5% in total over these 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered, utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period, placing the Beaconsfield (Vic.)
+(SA2) in the top 10 percent of Australian statistical areas, with an expected expansion of 7,639 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 87.0% in total over the 17 years.

 Frequently Asked Questions - Population